Editor’s note: the comment period has been extended to July 10th.

 An executive order passed by the Trump Administration on April 26th instructed Interior Secretary Ryan Zinke to review any national monument designated via the Antiquities Act since January 1, 1996, that spans at least 100,000 acres.
 22 land-based monuments and five marine monuments are under review and now is the time to comment and make your voice heard.

 Signed into law by Theodore Roosevelt in 1906, the Antiquities Act authorizes presidents to protect important archaeological, historic and scientific resources on public lands.
-The public comment period will be open until May 26 for Bears Ears Monument and until June 10 for the remainder of the monuments.
+The public comment period will be open until July 10.

 Those wishing to add comments can follow this link to leave them online or send by mail to Monument Review, MS-1530, U.S. Department of the Interior, 1849 C Street NW, Washington, DC 20240.
 Before including your personal identifying information in your comment, you should be aware that your entire comment may be made publicly available at any time.